MondeSinxi/ds_code_challenge/notes/notes.md

  |  0.888184  |   0.0045  | 0.997133 |         2700 |
  |  0.822788  |   0.0050  | 0.999999 |            1 |
  |  0.741667  |   0.0055  | 1.000000 |            0 |

+## Challenge Three

+Used 'sr_hex' data to get all H8 index codes for suburb 'BELLVILLE SOUTH'.
+Eight codes were found; these were then used to filter `city-hex-polygons-8.geojson` to retrieve the centroids of each.
+We then used the arithmetic mean to find the longitude and latititude centroid coordinates respectively.
+To find all notifications within 1 minute we converted decimal degrees to degrees, minutes, seconds and filtered for locations within one minute of the centroid.

+We have also anonymised data by adding random degrees to latitude and longitude data, where the perturbations would be limited to around 500m.
+The exact location has to be anonymised in order to limit leaks of personal identifiable information (PII).
+It is important to keep the identities of citizens who log calls private.